Manpage of spikeInit

 the spherical case, the following even-numbered contour must contain

 a single point defining the estimated center of the sphere.
-The
+By default,

 initial orientation.
-Similarly, in the cylindrical case, the following
+In the cylindrical and helical cases, the following

-even-number object must contain a pair of points (typically in an open
+even-number object must contain a pair of points in contour 1 (typically

 the vector perpendicular to and extending from this axis to each spike

-will be the spike's initial orientation.
-In either case, an initial
+will be the spike's default initial orientation.
+In all cases, an

-motive list will be created with the Euler angles necessary to rotate
+initial motive list will be created with the Euler angles necessary to

-each spike either to the orientation of a specified reference spike or
+rotate each spike either to the orientation of a specified reference

-to that of the Y tomogram axis, in addition to a new model containing
+spike or to that of the Y tomogram axis, in addition to a new model

-Randomization can be disabled by setting flgRandomize = 0,
+orientation bias.
+Randomization can be disabled by setting

-which results in choosing the most direct rotation between each
+flgRandomize = 0, which results in choosing the most direct rotation

 estimates of the center (in the spherical case) or the axis (in the